Externships Everywhere You Are

 Externships are learning opportunities for students placed with nearly 3,000 lawyers and judges who have agreed to provide a mentored learning environment.
 Student externs receive classroom training from faculty members in addition to supervision and evaluation by their attorney mentors.

-What does WMU-Cooley’s mission of practical scholarship mean?
+What does Cooley’s mission of practical scholarship mean?
 Experience.
-More than 900 students a year choose to gain their required practice experience by working as unpaid externs.
-The heart of the WMU-Cooley externship is what students learn as they work closely with an experienced lawyer.
+Our students are able to gain actual practice experience by working as unpaid externs.
+The heart of the Cooley externship is what students learn as they work closely with an experienced lawyer.
 One extern said of his field supervisor, "He cared about me and let me learn as much as I wanted to learn.
 He gave me projects that most law students will never do.
 I filed a brief in federal court and accompanied my clients as they became U.S. citizens."

 Work with a field supervisor varies with the placement and the jurisdiction’s student practice rules, but all student work must be supervised.
 Prosecutor and defender externs appear regularly in court, argue motions, negotiate pleas, and conduct bench and jury trials.
 Judicial externs may research and draft opinions.
 Work with a private practitioner generally includes accompanying the supervisor to his or her meetings, client conferences, and court appearances; assuming responsibility for case files; and completing written memoranda and briefs.